AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 # Advanced Varnish configuration

 Varnish provides several features that prevent customers from experiencing long delays and timeouts when the Commerce server is not functioning properly.
 These features can be configured in the `default.vcl` file.
-This topic describes the additions that Commerce provides in the VCL (Varnish Configuration Language) file you download from Admin.
+This topic describes the additions that Commerce provides in the VCL (Varnish Configuration Language) file you download from the Admin.

 See the [Varnish Reference Manual](https://varnish-cache.org/docs/6.3/reference/index.html) for details about using the Varnish Configuration Language.